voicegain/platform/ANNOUNCE.md

 ### Minor release 1.111.0 is scheduled for 11/11/2024 between 11pm and 12am US Central Time

+This release prepares for upgrade to Mongo 6 in 1.112.0

 New or changed functionality in other platform components:
 * BE-3136	Copilot: Acknowledge all messages received via Pusher back to Voicegain.
 * BE-3130	Copilot: Added "Mark Call Transferred" button.